jnordberg/wintersmith/readme.md

 ```

-There are more api methods defined, have a look at the source it's pretty well-commented.
+There are more API methods defined, have a look at the source it's pretty well-commented.

 ## About

 Wintersmith is written by [Johan Nordberg](http://johan-nordberg.com) using [CoffeeScript](http://coffeescript.org/) and licensed under the [MIT-license](http://en.wikipedia.org/wiki/MIT_License).

-The name is a nod to [blacksmith](https://github.com/flatiron/blacksmith) which inspired this project. (and [Terry Pratchett](http://www.terrypratchett.co.uk/) of course)
+The name is a nod to [blacksmith](https://github.com/flatiron/blacksmith) which inspired this project (and [Terry Pratchett](http://www.terrypratchett.co.uk/) of course).

 Some of the great node.js modules that wintersmith uses: